 We are one in five adults over the age of 40.

 Wider society is still not yet aware of the complexities of this major life issue, and neither are those closest to us, families, social circles or colleagues in the workplace.

 As well as the heartbreak millions suffer,

 shame and invalidation are a major part of our experiences.
 The fears of talking about childlessness is societally greater than most other subjects and when the childless do speak out , they are often responded to with invalidation, marginalisation, dismissal or suggestions of a 'fix'.
 This leads to suppressing of painful emotions and with it, often a kind of closing down of ourselves, mainly as self protection

 The often unbearable loneliness and pain of childlessness, together with self protection toward Societal ignorance, blocks the ability for self expression.

-In the last decade, the 20% of adults affected have bravely begun to speak out about the experiences of living with this loss.
+Only in the last decade, a few of the 20% of adults affected have bravely begun to speak out about the experiences of living with this loss.